elchericito/prive-docs/managing-subscriptions/editing-subscriptions-for-your-subscribers.md

 ---
 description: >-
-  Navigate to the “Customers” tab in the Prive merchanportal and search for the subscriber by their phone number, email address, or full name.
+  Navigate to the “Customers” tab in the Recurly Commercemerchanportal and search for the subscriber by their phone number, email address, or full name.
 ---